taylortabb/magic-conch-shell/README.md

 At this point, we can test it out!
 Just enter ```./magic_conch.py``` to run the script.

 ### Test out some commands
+Try saying these out loud:

-"Magic Conch Shell, what's the weather like in Los Angeles?"
-The expected outuput should be a description of the weather in LA.
+** "Magic Conch Shell, what's the weather like in Los Angeles?" ** The expected outuput should be a description of the weather in LA.

-"Magic Conch Shell, will we ever get out of this kelp forest?"
-The expected outuput should be "maybe someday."
+** "Magic Conch Shell, will we ever get out of this kelp forest?" ** The expected outuput should be "maybe someday."

 Assuming these both work, we know Assistant SDK, Cloud Text-to-Speech API, and Snowboy are all working!

-Now let's shut down the system
+Now let's shut down the system and get all the hardware assembled.
 ``` sudo shutdown now```

 ## Putting it all together